duckietown/docs-brown/book/doc-sky/65-transforms/10-assignment.md

      motion model.
 Draw them in a new version of the graph above. *Submit this graph as an image titled `question_5_2.png`.*

 5.3.
-Now assume the robot rotates in place by 30 degrees (clockwise).
-Draw what it would
+Now assume the robot rotates in place from its current location
-     see. *Submit this graph as an image titled `question_5_3.png`.*
+     by 30 degrees (clockwise).
+Draw what it would see. *Submit this graph as an image titled `question_5_3.png`.*

 ## Robotic Arms (33 points)